JuliaGtk/Gtk4.jl/docs/src/manual/listtreeview.md

 Finally, we construct the `GtkListView` using the selection model and the factory and add it to a `GtkScrolledWindow` and a `GtkWindow`.

+## Selection

+If `GtkSingleSelection` is used, the index of the currently selected item can be accessed using `Gtk4.selected(sel)`, where `sel` is the selection object.
+This index can be used to find the corresponding item in the model (i.e. the `GtkStringList` in the example above).
+To change the selected item programatically, use the method `Gtk4.selected!`.

+If `GtkMultiSelection` is used, the accessor method `Gtk4.selection(sel)` is used to get the set of currently selected items.
+This method returns a `GtkBitset`, which can be iterated over to retrieve the selected indices.
+Note that the `selection` method does also work for `GtkSingleSelection`.
+In that case it contains only one item.

 ## Filtering

 !!! note "Example"